 Mitt Romney's career highlights, from Bain Capital to governing Massachusetts

+After weeks of speculation, former Massachusetts Gov. Mitt Romney officially announced he is running for Senate in Utah on Friday.

+“I believe I can help bring Utah’s values and Utah’s lessons to Washington,” Romney said in a video posted to his social media accounts.
+“Let there be no question – I will fight for Utah.”

-Mitt Romney postponed his much anticipated Senate announcement in the wake of the massacre at a Florida high school on Wednesday.
+Romney was initially expected to announce his campaign earlier this week but postponed the announcement in the wake of the Florida high school massacre.

-On Twitter, the former Republican presidential nominee said his “heart aches for the victims,” and added that “out of respect for the victims and their families,” he would not be making an announcement.

-Since Sen. Orrin Hatch, R-Utah, announced he would not run for re-election, widespread speculation mounted that Romney, a former Massachusetts governor, would run for the seat.
-Romney previously said he was “looking forward to making an announcement on Feb.
-15th about the Utah Senate race.”
+Since Sen. Orrin Hatch, R-Utah, said he would not run for re-election, widespread speculation mounted that Romney, a former Republican presidential nominee, would run for the seat.

 Romney spoke to President Trump earlier this year.
 The pair reportedly discussed Hatch’s retirement from the Senate after having served for nearly four decades.